DefangLabs/samples/samples/python-form/README.md

-# Music Recommendation API
+# Simple Form Submission Flask App

-This Music Recommendation API provides artist recommendations based on collaborative filtering using the Alternating Least Squares (ALS) algorithm from the implicit library.
-The dataset utilized is from Last.fm.
+This Flask application provides a basic example of handling form submissions.
+It displays an HTML form where users can input their first name.
+Upon submission, the application greets the user by name on a new page.
 Note that alognside your .py file, include a requirements.txt so that the Dockerfile can install the necessary packages with pip.

 ## Essential Setup Files